-Course Semester completed Grade earned
+Course Semester completed Grade ea rned

-BME5401 Biomedical Engineering & 2
+BME5401 Biomedical Engineering & × 2 3

-Physiology ^a 3
+Physiology ^a 5 5

-BME6010 Clinical Preceptorship 3
+BME6018 Clinical Correlations 3 3

 BME6936 BME Seminar (Fall or Spring) ^b 1

-BME Mathematics Requirement ^c 3
+BME Mathematics Requirement 3 3

-^aBME5401 may be waived if student provides documentation of taking physiology course at graduate or undergraduate level.
-This 3 credit may then be replaced with an alternative BME course.
+^aBME5401 may be waived if student provides documentation of taking at least 3 credits of physiology at a graduate or undergraduate level with a grade of B or better.
+This 3 credit is then replaced with an alternative BME course.